 When Consent is Required

 Consent is required to legally obtain most types of information reviewed in an employer’s background check, including institutional records, military records, and employment records.
-Other information, such as driving records and major criminal convictions, may be part of the public record.
-In these cases, the employer would not be required to have formal consent from the applicant.
+Other information, such as major criminal convictions, may be part of the public record.
+Consent must be obtained no matter the services that are being ordered.
+The only instance where consent isn’t required is if you are doing a search on yourself.

 A criminal background check requires employers to obtain a signed authorization form in most states, allowing them to move forward with the check.
 Employers who work with a third-party agency to conduct background checks must also obtain formal consent first.
 A failure to do so would violate the Fair Credit Reporting Act.
 Written consent is also required for a credit report.

-Since some information requires written consent and some do not (and most background checks contain some public record information and some private information elements), it’s generally always a good idea to obtain formal consent before beginning a criminal background check or reviewing any other background information.
+Since some information requires written consent (and most background checks contain some public record information and some private information elements), it’s generally always a good idea to obtain formal consent before beginning a criminal background check or reviewing any other background information.

 Obtaining Consent for a Criminal Background Check